University of Miami

-Ohio State’s search committee wanted a leader who could advance the mission of the university’s medical and health science programs.
+Ohio State’ssted "Ohio" -- we don't refer to the "State"s this way, since there's also an Ohio U., etc. dl search committee wanted a leader who could advance the mission of the university’s medical and health science programs.
 The sports program, however, “wasn't ignored” during the search process, Funk said.

 “They’re an athletic powerhouse and while it’s certainly not No. 1 or No. 2 or maybe even No. 3 on their list, it was always in the conversation,” Funk said.
 “They’re proud of that athletic program.
 They, like everyone else, have occasionally had issues they’ve had to deal with.”